ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Output value: multiplier of the output signal created by the block, explained in \nameref{signals}
 - Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
   - Trigger: output the value selected in the "Output value" setting
-  - Measurement: output the current altitude multiplied by the "Output value" setting
+  - Measurement: output the current altitude in meters multiplied by the "Output value" setting
   - Normalized: output $\frac{\text{measurement}}{\text{altitude}}$ if trigger below is used, otherwise output measurement
 - Frame of reference: position of the $0$ altitude point
   - Ignore waves: fixed at the average sea level